feklee/stm/video_installation/README.md

   * Allow submission of programs as a succession of modes.
 Programs / Modes can be interrupted by sending another one.

-  * Speed up, to get faster feedback loop and avoid crashes: Do approach, scan, retract in one go, and only in the end send data.

 Legal